Safeguarding Policy

 • young people’, is defined as ‘those under the age of 18’*;

-• adult at risk’, is defined as ‘someone over 18 years old who needs care and support, and/ or is at risk of experiencing abuse or neglect, and/ or can't protect themselves from harm or exploitation’;
+• adult at risk’, is defined in England as ‘someone over 18 years old who needs care and support, who is experiencing or at risk of abuse or neglect, and who can't protect themselves from harm or exploitation’ [the definition varies across the home nations];

-• Lexxic workers’ will be used to mean anyone working on behalf of Lexxic Ltd, including employees, Associates and other contractors; and
+• Lexxic representative’ will be used to mean employees and Associates working on behalf of Lexxic Ltd; and

-• client’ will be used to mean an individual to whom Lexxic Ltd is providing services.
+• client’ will be used to mean an individual to whom Lexxic Ltd is providing services on a one-to-one basis or in a small group or team, or an individual engaging with Lexxic Ltd to procure services including consultancy.
 This could be a young person or adult at risk who is the subject of a safeguarding concern/ reporting a safeguarding concern regarding someone else.

 Legal framework